ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 PSRule is a powerful tool that can help manage the quality of your Azure API Management policies.
 By creating custom rules, you can validate your policies against your own standards.

 The rules can be as simple or complex as you want.
 The same goes for the logic in the convention.
-Since I'm a big fan of test automation, I've written a bunch of tests against the rules and convention.
-In the next blog post, I'll dive deeper into this topic.
+Since I'm a big fan of test automation, I've written the rules using a TDD approach and created a bunch of tests.
+In the next blog post, I'll dive deeper into how I did this.

 You can find a full working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
 I've included a couple more rules and samples.